VeriInteresting: An Empirical Study of Model Prompt Interactions in Verilog Code Generation: Experimental Setup

 \subsection{Inference, Decoding, and Metric Evaluation}

 For each model, we use the decoding hyperparameters listed in \cref{tab:models}.
 We selected a temperature of 0.6, which is common for code generation tasks~\cite{t06_1, t06_2}.
 We kept top p as the models' default.
 For commercial APIs where certain decoding controls are unavailable, we use the provider defaults and report them as not user-configurable.
 To estimate pass rates, we generate 20 candidates per task (via independent samples) for each experimental setup.
-We report \emph{pass@$k$} (P@$k$) rates~\cite{chen2021codex} using $k\in{1,5,10}$ to capture single-shot usability and benefits of lightweight resampling.
+We report \emph{pass@$k$} (P@$k$) rates using the unbiased estimator proposed by~\cite{chen2021codex}.
+We use $k\in{1,5,10}$ to capture single-shot usability and benefits of lightweight resampling.